ianchapin/epistemic-trust-calibration/concepts/confidence.md

 It may mean:
 - using it as one input among many
 - requiring independent confirmation
-- limiting its role to exploration
+- limiting its role to exploration or framing
 - delaying action
 - explicitly marking uncertainty
+- lowering the reliance cap

-Confidence calibration is about adjustment, not acceptance or rejection.
+Confidence calibration is adjustment, not acceptance or rejection.

 ---